This article was updated on August 27, 2018.

 Organizations that do not use data and analytics to improve their talent management and human resource capabilities risk falling behind their peers.
-A 2016 report by the Society for Human Resource Management/Economist Intelligence Unit indicates that the overwhelming majority of organizations will either begin using or increase their use of big data in HR in the coming years.
+The Society for Human Resource Management/Economist Intelligence Unit indicates that the overwhelming majority of organizations will either begin using or increase their use of big data in HR in the coming years.

 Currently, software can aggregate and analyze a range of data to help determine which employees may be considering other employment opportunities.
 This can include information about the overall organization, such as employee engagement and exit surveys, but it also includes information specific to each employee, such as their position, tenure, salary level and performance reviews.
 It can even go as far as looking at the employee's use of learning tools or messaging applications on the corporate network, or how highly rated their manager is.